tahoe-lafs/tahoe-lafs/docs/configuration.rst

     instructions on configuring these services, and the ``[sftpd]`` and ``[ftpd]`` sections of ``tahoe.cfg``.

-Drop-Upload
+Magic Folder

-    As of Tahoe-LAFS v1.9.0, a node running on Linux can be configured to automatically upload files that are created or changed in a specified local directory.
-See drop-upload.rst_ for details.
+    A node running on Linux or Windows can be configured to automatically upload files that are created or changed in a specified local directory.
+    See `magic-folder.rst`_ for details.

 .. _download-status.rst: frontends/download-status.rst
 .. _CLI.rst: frontends/CLI.rst
 .. _FTP-and-SFTP.rst: frontends/FTP-and-SFTP.rst
-.. _drop-upload.rst: frontends/drop-upload.rst
+.. _magic-folder.rst: frontends/magic-folder.rst

 Storage Server Configuration